 Gene Roberts Award.
 An endowed fund established by and named for Professor Emeritus Eugene Roberts to inspire more knowledge and understanding of the world outside the United States.
 Provides travel reimbursement to undergraduate or graduate journalism students at Maryland to travel outside the U.S. on particular journalistic or research projects with a specific itinerary.
 Preference is given to multi-platform journalism students with an emphasis in public affairs reporting.

 National Scholarships Office.The National Scholarships Office is committed to helping students of the University of Maryland identify, apply for, and win national scholarships and fellowships in their pursuit of higher education.
 We also help students find research opportunities in their fields of study.

 The Academy of Television Arts & Sciences -- Fred Rogers Memorial Scholarship.
 The Academy of Television Arts & Sciences and the accounting firm, Ernst & Young, have created this $10,000 scholarship to support and encourage college students to go into the field of children's television.
-The scholarship is open to juniors, seniors and graduate students who can demonstrate a commitment to two of the following: early childhood education, child development/psychology, film or television production, music or animation.
-There is an extenisve application form to fill out.
-More information on the scholarship and access to the form is at www.emmys.tv, or call 818-754-2800.
+The scholarship is open to graduating seniors who are continuing on to graduate school and graduate students (Masters/Ph.D.)
+Applicants must demonstrate a commitment - through coursework or experience - to any combination of at least two of the following fields:

 American Society of Newspaper Editors.
-Comprehensive listing of various journalism scholarships from ASNE.
+Comprehensive listing of various journalism scholarships from ASNE via schooljournalism.org.

 Asian American Journalist Association.
 AAJA offers a variety of scholarships.